 To reduce ambiguity:

-• If the data source is known to relate to sex at birth or to gender, this will be specified in the AIHW report.
+- If the data source is known to relate to sex at birth or to gender identity, the AIHW report will specify this.
 'Male' and 'female' will then be used in the rest of the report.

-• Where we are reporting on a program or initiative that targets a particular population group (such as BreastScreen Australia), the program may have its own way of referring to the people included.
+- Where we are reporting on a program or initiative (such as BreastScreen Australia) that targets a particular population group, the program may have its own way of referring to the people included.
 Reports will use this wording if it is appropriate and will specify that the wording has been chosen to align with the definitions used by the program.

-The language used by AIHW reports on cervical screening is based on advice from the National Cervical Screening Program through a variety of processes, including meetings of program managing and data dictionary working groups.
-The language used in the data reporting does not precisely match that used in promotion of the program for a number of reasons including the different audiences and the readability of the reporting.
+- The language used by AIHW reports on cervical screening is based on advice from the National Cervical Screening Program through a variety of processes, including meetings of program managing and data dictionary working groups.
+The language used in the data reporting does not precisely match that used in promotion of the program for several reasons, including the different audiences and the readability of the reporting.
 The use of the terminology and its meaning is explained to readers on the first page of the report.

-• Reporting on cancer incidence and mortality have different conventions to reporting on participation in government programs such as the National Cervical Screening Program.
-Reporting on cancer incidence and mortality – whether in our prostate cancer reports or in our cervical screening reports – consistently uses ‘women’ and ‘men’ or ‘males’ and ‘females’.
+- Reporting on cancer incidence and mortality have different conventions to reporting on participation in government programs such as the National Cervical Screening Program.
+Reporting on cancer incidence and mortality – whether in our prostate cancer reports or in our cervical screening reports – consistently uses ‘women’ and ‘men’ or ‘females’ and ‘males’.

 We also use terms like men, women, boys and girls

-Terms like 'men', 'women', 'mothers', 'fathers', 'boys' and 'girls' can improve readability and give a human face to our data.
+When describing gender-specific or sex-specific data, terms like 'men', 'women', 'mothers', 'fathers', 'boys' and 'girls' can improve readability.
 Where appropriate, our reports may use these terms and will define what they mean in the context of the report or data collection.

-While the AIHW is keen to include Other categories when reporting by sex or gender, it is not always possible to do so.
-The main reasons for not releasing these data include:
+While the AIHW is keen to include additional categories when reporting by sex or gender, it is not always possible to do so.
+The main reasons for not releasing data for additional categories include:

-In most cases, AIHW reporting is based on analysis of administrative data that are collected by others.
-Many of these collections do not capture the information necessary for including Other categories in our reports.
+- Data are not available: In most cases, AIHW reporting is based on analysis of administrative data that are collected by others.
+Many of these collections do not capture the information necessary for including additional categories in our reports.

-Many of the statistical tools we use in our analyses require population data.
+- Population counts are not available: Many of the statistical tools we use in our analyses require population data.
 For example, population counts are used in the denominators of proportions and rates.
-Reliable population data for Other categories for sex and gender are often not available.
+Reliable population data for additional categories for sex and gender are often not available.

-When populations are disaggregated by sex or gender it is common that the number of people counted in the Other categories is small.
+- Confidentiality concerns: When populations are disaggregated by sex or gender, it is common that the number of people counted in the additional categories (for example, non-binary) is small.
 This is particularly the case when sex/gender is further disaggregated by additional data items, such as sub-state geographies.
 Small counts can give rise to re-identification risks.
-In such instances, the AIHW takes steps to protect the data, which can include not releasing the data in question.
+In such instances, the AIHW removes the data before publishing and reports that this has been done to maintain confidentiality.

 How information might be presented in AIHW reports